This guide explains how to install and configure the rack-mounted ExtraHop Trace appliance.

 - Type the hostname or IP address of the Trace appliance in the Appliance hostname field.

-Note: You can only connect a Discover appliance to four or fewer Trace appliances, whereas you can connect a Command appliance to an unlimited number of Trace appliances.
+Note: You can connect a Discover appliance to four or fewer Trace appliances.
+However, you can connect a Command appliance to an unlimited number of Trace appliances.

 - Note the information listed in the Fingerprint field.
 Verify that the fingerprint listed on this page matches the fingerprint of the Trace appliance listed on the Fingerprint page in the Admin UI of the Trace appliance.